 Here are some workout tips from some of the models:

-Victoria is an Australian model (woohoo!) who is a newbie this year.
+Victoria is an Australian model (woohoo!)!
 She said she uses resistance bands, light free weights, ankle weights, gliding discs, skipping ropes, wrist weights, sometimes a mini trampoline or just my own body weight.

 Her focus is on light weights and high reps, pushing her muscles to fatigue.
 She also likes to include shot cardio bursts in her circuits.